j4s0n-c/ISF-Synth-VCV/README.md

   - (Context Menu) Select the mode from the list.
 + **<** / **>** : Buttons decrement or increment the selected blending mode.
 + **MIX** : The mix between input texture A, the final blend, and input texture B. If the corresponding input is active, then this user control is ignored.
++ **DC / AC** : Switches the blend mode between unipolar and bipolar operation.
+Gives a very different look on certain blend modes.
 #### CV Inputs
 + **BLEND MODE** : Blend mode.
 If this input is active, then the user control is ignored.
 + **MIX** : The mix between A, A+B, and B for the final texture output.
 If this input is active, then the user control is ignored.